-Cathy also talked about the importance of campaigning and how speaking out about injustice can influence international bodies and governments to change.
-For instance, to increase aid for water and solar power and to take action for climate change.
-Student listened well and were able to recall many of the facts and statistics in a hilarious game of ‘Who wants to be a CAFOD Millionaire?‘
+CAFOD speaks out against injustice and can influence international bodies and governments to change – to increase aid for access to clean and safe drinking water, to invest more in safe renewable energy (rather than fossil fuels) which all can access (eg solar power) and to take action for climate change.
+Students listened well and were able to recall many of the facts and statistics in a hilarious game of ‘Who wants to be a Millionaire’ CAFOD style!

 Students had opportunities to take part in a CAFOD Auction to investigate inequality, look at some horrifying global climate change statistics, take part in 2 sides games like ‘Would you prefer to be hungry or thirsty?’
 ‘Who would you give £5 to?
 A Milton Keynes homeless person or a refugee?’

 When students debated what motivates CAFOD the most – class groups were consistent in their importance ratings and priorities about what Jesus said.
 ‘Love one another as I have loved you’.
 They also pointed out how great the global need is to help others and felt strongly that too many people live on less than £1.40p per day in extreme poverty and how unfair this is.

 By the end of the presentation students confirmed that they had learned a great deal about the work of CAFOD and what an impressive charity it is.

 Thank you St Paul’s for inviting CAFOD into your school and to Cathy for delivering a really enlightening and fruitful session.